-Despite the valuation principles, specific balance sheet items have to be treated differently form relevant IFRS principle or valuation methods have been excluded from Solvency II environment.

-Regulation states the exclusion of specific valuation methods such as cost or amortized cost and models where value is determined at the lower of the carrying amount and fair value less costs to sell.
+Despite the valuation principles, specific balance sheet items have to be treated differently form relevant IFRS principle or valuation methods.
+Regulation states the exclusion of specific valuation methods such as historic cost or amortised cost and models where value is determined at the lower of the carrying amount and fair value less costs to sell.